Paris in June (2024 Guide): What to do, Events & What’s On

 Fête de la Musique (Paris Street Music Festival)

 For tennis fans, this annual event likely needs no introduction.
-One of the four grand slam events that are a must-see in any sports fanatic calendars, the French Open is held on clay courts.
-In 2019, Roger Federer will play, as well as other household sporting stars such as Djokovic, Serena Williams, and Simona Halep.
+One of the four grand slam events that are a must-see in any sports fanatic calendar, the French Open is held on clay courts.

 Shop in the ‘soldes’ (summer sales)